Alex Segal: Career

 He received several Emmy nominations for his directing in the 1950s and won a Primetime Emmy for his TV directorship of Death of a Salesman in 1966.
 Segal also served as chairman of the Division of Drama at the University of Southern California from 1971 to 1976.
+During one of his hiatuses from TV he taught for one year at the University of Montana.